Wakoma/openminilab/README.md

 <p align="center"><img alt="Wakoma nimble" src="https://raw.githubusercontent.com/Wakoma/nimble/master/assets/img/Model_M/36.jpg" height="auto" width="800"></p>

+## 2025 Update
+We are sunsetting this project for now as [this repo](https://github.com/geerlingguy/mini-rack) has taken off with a growing hardware list and great build showcase.
+See you over there!

 ## 📌 Why this repo?

 Since we built the nimble (https://github.com/Wakoma/nimble) in 2021 there has been an explosion in interest in minilabs.
 Some folks are entirely new to minilabs/homelabs/selfhosting, while others are downsizing from 19" labs due to cost, space, or energy constraints.